ttu/json-flatfile-datastore/README.md

 await collection.UpdateOneAsync(e => e.Id == 12, new { Parents = new[] { new { age = 42 } } });
 ```

-Easy way to create a patch ExpandoObject on runtime is to crete a dictionary and then serialize it to JSON and deserialize to ExpandoObject.
+Easy way to create a patch ExpandoObject on runtime is to crete a dictionary and then to serialize it to a JSON and deserialize to an ExpandoObject.

 ```csharp
 var user = new User